tronak19/Music/README.md

-Final Year Project
+Final Year Project<br />
-Interpretation of Music Scoresheet to Generate Audio File Image Processing & Music Domain
+Interpretation of Music Scoresheet to Generate Audio File<br />
+Image Processing & Music Domain<br />

 The goal of this project is to develop an image processing algorithm that takes a music scoresheet image as input and generates an audio file of the symphony represented by the scoresheet image as output.